Orekaria/motorhome_step/README.md

 ## Bill of materials
 - Arduino Nano 3
-- 1x switching regulator at 4.1V
+- 1x switching regulator at 4.5V, 4V after diode.
 - 2x relays with NC/NO built-in connectors
 - 1x MPU-6050 accelerometer to detect if the vehicle is moving
 - 1x Active buzzer to alarm when the vehicle is moving and the step is being auto-closed